charisma-ai/unity-plug-n-play/README.md

 ## Using the Plug-N-Play

+Please refer to the [Charisma Unity SDK](https://github.com/charisma-ai/charisma-sdk-unity#plug-n-play) guide to find out how to connect the example scene to your Charisma story.

-Please refer to our [SDK Documentation page](https://charisma.ai/docs/sdks) and [Unity Tutorial series](https://www.youtube.com/playlist?list=PLJL7mxAoErKzABDahUXzjNBNM7GUjUF45) for more information on how to setup and use the Plug-N-Play for your stories!
+Also, check out our [SDK Documentation page](https://charisma.ai/docs/sdks) and [Unity Tutorial series](https://www.youtube.com/playlist?list=PLJL7mxAoErKzABDahUXzjNBNM7GUjUF45) for more information on how to use the Plug-N-Play for your stories!